Regular procedure

 In 2020 and 2021, applicants channelled through the regular procedure saw their waiting times seriously increase due to the COVID-19 pandemic and the related shut down of the IPAT for several months, between March and July 2020.
 In 2022, the IPAT resumed its activity as pre-COVID.

-As already mentioned, applicants whose application is rejected as manifestly unfounded or inadmissible, are not entitled to appeal against such decision.
+Applicants whose application is rejected as manifestly unfounded or inadmissible, are not entitled to appeal against such decision.
 The IPA’s decision is automatically transferred to the IPAT for the three days review.
 Such reviews do not allow the applicant to express his/her views or to be heard.
 The decision generally consists of a one-sentence document confirming the IPA’s decision.
-In 2021, the IPAT carried 368 reviews of manifestly unfounded applications, 366 of which were confirmed, and 114 reviews on inadmissible decisions, 112 of which were confirmed.
-This brings the total number of reviews carried in 2021 to 482 reviews, with 478 confirmed reviews and 4 cases remitted back to IPA.[53]
+According to the Government, “when reviewing the decision taken at first instance, the IPAT is in possession of the applicant’s asylum file which includes the application form filled when lodging the application, the transcript of the interview(s), the assessment report and decision of the IPA, as well as any documentary evidence submitted by the applicant throughout the course of the asylum procedure.”
+[58]

-The decisions of the Tribunal are not published or publicly available.
+The decisions of the Tribunal are not published or publicly available, although they are all transmitted to UNHCR.

 Judicial review

-Although the International Protection Act stipulates that the IPAT’s decisions are final, it is possible to submit an application under Article 469A of the Code of Organization and Civil Procedure to the Civil Courts in order to review decisions that allegedly breach principles of natural justice or that are manifestly contrary to the law.
-This application can be filed within 6 months of the decisions issued by the IPAT.
-In a number of cases, Maltese Courts have rejected the plea presented by the government that the Refugee Appeals Board’s decisions are final and that therefore the Courts should decline from taking cognisance of the case.[59]
+Although the International Protection Act stipulates that the IPAT’s decisions are final, it is possible to submit an application before the Civil Courts in order to review decisions that allegedly breach principles of natural justice or that are manifestly contrary to the law.
+Almost identical to a formal judicial review process under Article 469A of Malta’s Code of Organisation and Civil Procedure (COCP), this recourse of action is not formally described as such since the IPAT, being or at least purporting to be a quasi-judicial body – is not an administrative body and therefore not subject to judicial review procedures.
+The self-assumed jurisdiction by the Courts, often named ‘residual jurisdiction’ has been reiterated in several cases and is based on clear principles.
+In fact, in several cases, within asylum but also in other areas, Maltese Courts have rejected the plea presented by the Government that the IPAT’s decisions are final and that therefore the Courts should decline from taking cognisance of the case.[63]

 The Civil Court’s competence to review the decision of any administrative tribunal to ensure “firstly that the principles of natural justice are observed and secondly, to ensure that there is not any wrong or incomplete statement of the law” is a longstanding principle established by jurisprudence.[64]